infoatgodreams/GoDreams-Repository/Program Design/Surveys/User Problems Simulation.md

 If we can solve for this within CAP, then we ensure that the funder is invested in our solution and continues to encourage its use/use it.
 ```

-Here it is ==**important that we wear the shoes of our primary roles and the role of the stakeholders, and not limit ourselves by thinking only about CAP objectives.**== Although CAP objectives remain a sub-set of our primary roles, and hence can be included.
+==While doing this activity, make sure that you’re wearing the shoes of the stakeholder whose problem you’re describing.
+Do not worry about what CAP aims to do or can afford to do.
+Just describe the problem like you’re living the life of the stakeholder== Although CAP objectives remain a sub-set of our primary roles, and hence can be included.

 - There are 4 core parties that are invested in our solution
 	- **Us (Guardians)** : What are the niggles we faced in our roles while working with CCIs?